 Our guide to making a claim for an accident at work

-Information on making a claim following negligence from your GP or doctor.
+Information on making a claim following clinical negligence from your GP or doctor.

 A helpful guide to claiming compensation after a soft tissue injury.

 Thank you for reading our guide on syringe and needlestick injury compensation claims.
-If you’d like to know more about claiming for a needlestick infection injury, don’t hesitate to contact us.
+We hope you have learned a lot about needlestick injury claims/syringe injury claims/syringe compensation claims.
+But if you’d like to know more about claiming for a needlestick infection injury, don’t hesitate to contact us for legal advice.